BernardGreenberg/NXSYS/Documentation/RelayLanguage.md

      #\A     700   north)
 ~~~
         ROUTE  "String to be displayed" Line-ID Origin  direction

+*Line-ID* is the single letter used on signal plates for the whole layout, e.g., `#\F` in **F4-334** (i.e., Fourth Avenue BMT).
+Note that in 2.5 and later, `:EXTENDED-ROUTE-LETTER` can override this with a string of more than one character.

-*Origin* is the station number (hundreds of simulated feet) of left-hand edge of the initial window - it may or may not be the leftmost stationing nubmer in the layout.
+*Origin* is the station number (hundreds of simulated feet) of left-hand edge of the initial window - it may or may not be the leftmost stationing number in the layout. **[2022: This is ignored in Version 2, where 00 will suffice.]**

 *north* can be `NORTH` or `SOUTH`.
 If NORTH, to the *RIGHT* is *NORTH*.
 If `SOUTH`, to the RIGHT is *SOUTH*  and to the LEFT is *NORTH*.
-This affects the directions of tracks (which affects track section numbering) based on track numbers. **[2022: I don't think this is still important.]**
+This affects the directions of tracks (which affects track section numbering) based on track numbers. **[2022: This can be ignored in Version 2.]**

-(10/96) After *north*, zero or more *property pairs* can appear, each being a Symbol and a value.
-The names of the properties are reserved, but unknown/unsupported/misspelled properties are ***guaranteed to be ignored***.
+(10/96) After *north*, zero or more *property pairs* can appear, each being a **Symbol** and a value.
+Unknown/unsupported/misspelled properties are ***guaranteed to be ignored***.
 This opens the door to downward-compatible, conditionally-used features.

 Currently known are

          :SIM-FEET-PER-SCREEN   number

 This controls the horizontal scale of the display.
-The default is
-3000 simulated right-of-way feet per the width of your screen.
+The default is 3000 simulated right-of-way feet per the width of your screen.
 The following are available to parameterize the "train" system:

 		:CRUISING-FEET-PER-SECOND number
 		:TRAIN-LENGTH-FEET number